A Bathtub Remodel Upgrades With Freestanding Tubs

-With options in size, material and shape, luxury is only a soak away
+With options in size, material, and shape, a relaxing room is only a soak away

 *Fluid, sculptural profiles in symmetrical and asymmetrical shapes